-Despite a substantial number of studies in this area, there is no single widely-accepted definition for export performance (Chen et al., 2016; Lages and Lages, 2004; Sousa, 2004).
-In this study, inspired by the definition of "subjective entrepreneurial success" provided by Wach et al. (2016), we define perceived export performance as an individual's understanding of the extent to which specific financial and non-financial goals of a firm are achieved in export markets, based on the criteria and benchmarks that are of importance to the manager.
+Despite a substantial number of studies in this area, there is no single widely accepted definition for export performance (Chen, Sousa, and He 2016; Lages and Lages 2004; Sousa 2004).
+In this study, inspired by the definition of "subjective entrepreneurial success" provided by Wach, Stephan, and Gorgievski (2016), we define perceived export performance as an individual's understanding of the extent to which a firm's specific financial and nonfinancial goals are achieved in export markets, based on the criteria and benchmarks that are of importance to the manager.

 This definition provides a suitable point of departure for our consideration of export performance measurement for three reasons.
 First, it recognizes the role and nature of firm-specific idiosyncrasies in assessing export performance and underscores the importance of considering the goals, criteria, and benchmarks that are valued by managers.
-Second, by describing performance as the proximity between intended and attained exporting goals, this definition takes the role of export goals into account in an explicit manner; this allows us to go beyond the objective interpretation of outcomes and consider subjective evaluation and satisfaction with outcomes.
-Third, this definition accounts for both financial and non-financial aspects of export performance.
+Second, by describing performance as the proximity between intended and attained exporting goals, this definition takes the role of export goals into account in an explicit manner, allowing us to go beyond the objective interpretation of outcomes and consider subjective evaluation and satisfaction with outcomes.
+Third, this definition accounts for both financial and nonfinancial aspects of export performance.

-Some literature emphasizes that the perception of success is subject to managerial interpretation (Carneiro et al., 2016; Sadeghi, 2018).
-Madsen and Moen (2018) contend that managers' overall satisfaction with exporting encapsulates all of the factors affecting firms'
+Some literature emphasizes that the perception of success is subject to managerial interpretation (Carneiro et al. 2016; Sadeghi 2018).
+Madsen and Moen (2018) contend that managers' overall satisfaction with exporting encapsulates all of the factors affecting firms' operations.

-operations.
 Therefore, the concept of managerial satisfaction is fundamentally important in capturing an evaluative judgment of export performance.
 We define managerial satisfaction as the outcome of the manager's comparison between the firm's actual exporting accomplishments and a set of prior expectations and goals.

-Despite its importance, the notion of satisfaction has not been fully investigated in export performance research (see Diamantopoulos and Kakkos, 2007; Katsikeas et al., 2000).
-With some notable exceptions (e.g., Diamantopoulos and Kakkos, 2007; Sadeghi et al., 2018; Stoian et al., 2011), even in studies that have considered satisfaction, it has not tended to be operationalized relative to specific export goals (e.g., sales, profit market share), but rather considered at the broad level of "overall satisfaction" with export performance (e.g., Cavusgil and Zou, 1994; Zou et al., 1998).
-In addition, researchers have seldom provided details about the benchmark or time frame under consideration (Diamantopoulos and Kakkos, 2007; Katsikeas et al., 2000).
+Despite its importance, the notion of satisfaction has not been fully investigated in export performance research (see Diamantopoulos and Kakkos 2007; Katsikeas, Leonidou, and Morgan 2000).
+With some notable exceptions (e.g., Diamantopoulos and Kakkos 2007; Sadeghi, Rose, and Chetty 2018; Stoian, Rialp, and Rialp 2011), even studies that have considered satisfaction have tended not to operationalize it relative to specific export goals (e.g., sales, profit market share) but rather considered it at the broad level of "overall satisfaction" with export performance (e.g., Cavusgil and Zou 1994; Zou, Taylor, and Osland 1998).
+In addition, researchers have seldom provided details about the benchmark or time frame under consideration (Diamantopoulos and Kakkos 2007; Katsikeas, Leonidou, and Morgan 2000).
 This approach has been criticized on the basis that the question is overly broad, and the captured perception of performance can be formed by different implicit goals, criteria, and benchmarks considered by managers when indicating their satisfaction levels.
-The ensuing lack of consistency is problematic for comparing export performance across firms (Diamantopoulos and Kakkos, 2007; Madsen, 1998; Sadeghi et al., 2018).
+The ensuing lack of consistency is problematic for comparing export performance across firms (Diamantopoulos and Kakkos 2007; Madsen 1998; Sadeghi, Rose, and Chetty 2018).